angelomilan/ethereum-guides/GPU-cloud_mining.md

 **_Note: do not confuse Eth (the Command Line Interface client of C++ Ethereum) and EthMiner (which is the standalone miner).
 Both come with the installation package but they are two different things_**

-_Note 2: if you were just testing this guide with the free micro instance you 've now reached a dead end, in fact you will read this message "modprobe: ERROR: could not insert '**nvidia**': No such device" The system is telling you that the gpu, an nvidia graphic card, is missing.
+_Note 2: if you were just testing this guide with the free micro instance you have now reached a dead end, in fact you will read this message "modprobe: ERROR: could not insert '**nvidia**': No such device" The system is telling you that the gpu, an nvidia graphic card, is missing.
 So, start over the guide and get the g2.8xlarge instance before proceeding any further._

 * Benchmark ethminer to check that your system is in order: (should give you your current hashrate, roughly 6MH/s)